The following rules apply in relation to the ACC scheme:

 To pay the employee for "first week compensation" at 80% of their normal pay rate you'll need to add a new Pay Item.

-Once you've added the pay item you can add this directly into an employee's pay and enter the quantity as the normal number of hours they work in the pay period.
+Once you've created the pay item you can add this directly into an employee's draft pay.

 For more information about what to do when an employee is injured see the ACC website.